Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/chroma.md

 #### Configure Network Access

-Make sure your Chroma database can be accessed by Hero Pixel.
-If your database is within a VPC, you may need to allow access from Hero Pixel IPs
+Make sure your Chroma database can be accessed by HeroPixel If your database is within a VPC, you may need to allow access from HHeroPixelPs

 ### Setup the Chroma Destination in Airbyte